vool/docs/_docs/4-themes/create.md

 The data available to render is described on the [data-model page](../data-model/).
 It's also a good idea to read the [thumbsup source-code](https://github.com/thumbsup/thumbsup) to get familiar with any subtleties.

+Like in the example above, make sure to use the built-in `relative` helper when using URLs.

 ### theme.less

 This is the entry point for all your theme's styles.